refactorroom/pim/documents/lession_contribute/06_performance_best_practices.md

 ## Overview

-This module focuses on performance optimization, best practices, and advanced techniques for maintaining high-quality code in the CLG package.
+This module focuses on performance optimization, best practices, and advanced techniques for maintaining high-quality code in the pim package.

 ### What You'll Learn
 - Performance optimization strategies